Henry Fox, 1st Baron Holland: Legacy

 When Fox had first arrived on the political scene, many had considered him as the greatest politician of his generation.
 Many saw him as a future Prime Minister, who could lead a revolution of the "New Whigs" against the old-style patriarchy of men like the Duke of Newcastle.
 In 1755 he had disappointed them first by making an alliance with Newcastle, and then in 1757 by turning his back on serious politics by accepting the Paymaster General post, a lucrative but unimportant post that signalled to many he was no longer a serious contender for high office.
-Rumours that he had misappropriated £400,000 during his eight years in the job did little to help his reputation as vain and mercenary.
+Rumours that he had misappropriated £400,000 during his eight years in the job did little to help his reputation as vain and mercenary and that he been under the influence of the notorious socialite Lady Etheldreda Townshend.
 Most depictions in popular culture have portrayed him in such a light.

 His son Charles James Fox also became a leading light in the Whig party and many too considered him a future national leader.
 Fox, however, became associated with much the same sort of figures as his father had.
 In a strange parallel he was frustrated in his bid to become Prime Minister by that of Pitt's younger son William Pitt the Younger who held the office for twenty years continuously, leaving Fox out in the wilderness in much the same way the Elder Pitt had done to Henry Fox.

 In the 1999 British television series Aristocrats depicting the lives of the wealthy Lennox family during the 18th century, Fox was portrayed by Alun Armstrong.